MithamoMorgan/Movie_Data_Analysis/README.md

 The data did not have any duplicates.

 ### c.
 Handling data types
 All the columns by default were objects so I had to convert the numeric columns to numeric data types.
-These columns were;
+These columns were; <br>
 (i).
 Runtime- int32 </br>
 (ii).
 IMDB_Rating- float64 </br>
 (iii).
 Meta_Score- float64 </br>